Witnesses heard stuttering engine noise, then a bang - German crashes with Cessna

 Mountain rescue and fire brigade, a rescue helicopter and carabinieri immediately moved to the scene of the accident, which was in an area that was difficult to access.
 The operation dragged on for hours.
 The body was taken to the coroner’s office for an autopsy, and prosecutors ordered the wreckage to be confiscated and the crash site cordoned off.
 The national aviation safety agency has also been involved.

-Today the victim’s brother will arrive in Ferrara di Monte Baldo from Germany to identify his brother.
+Today the victim’s son will arrive in Ferrara di Monte Baldo from Germany to identify his father.
 It is said that the inhabitants of the small mountain village are totally shocked.
 Mayor Carla Giacomazzi immediately got a personal impression of what was happening at the scene of the accident when she heard about it.

 Where the pilot came from in Germany was unknown yesterday.
 It was clear, however, that he had taken off from Gianni Caproni Airport in Trento shortly before 2 p.m. and wanted to fly to Boscomantico Airport in Verona.
 There are pictures of the Cessna in Bonn, Hagen and Marl (NRW) in relevant forums.
 Most recently, the Cessna had started a sightseeing flight in Verona on Friday afternoon, on Sunday it had flown from Verona to Trento at noon, at 3:57 p.m. it took off again – then it crashed into the slopes of Monte Baldo.